easylist/easylist/README.md

 The goal of this repository is to block ads on English sites.
 By blocking the following:
  - Ad Scripts (Generic and site-specific)
- - Cosmetic filtering (Generic and site-specific)
+ - Cosmetic filtering (Generic and site-specific css)
- - Ad servers
+ - Ad servers (Block servers that host ads/ad-related content)
- - Prevent popups
+ - Prevent popups (Block scripts or domains that cause popups/ad notifications)

 ## EasyPrivacy